katanemo/arch/docs/source/intro/what_is_arch.rst

 Arch is an intelligent Layer 7 gateway designed for generative AI apps, agents, and Co-pilots that work with prompts.
-Written in `Rust <https://www.rust-lang.org/>`_, and engineered with purpose-built :ref:`LLMs <llms_in_arch>`, Arch handles all the undifferentiated tasks related to accepting and processing prompts, including rejecting `jailbreak <https://github.com/verazuo/jailbreak_llms>`_ attempts, intelligently calling “backend” APIs to fulfill a user's request represented in a prompt, routing/disaster recovery between upstream LLMs, and managing the observability of prompts and LLM interactions in a centralized way.
+Written in `Rust <https://www.rust-lang.org/>`_, and engineered with purpose-built :ref:`LLMs <llms_in_arch>`, Arch handles all the critical but undifferentiated tasks related to handling and processing prompts, including rejecting `jailbreak <https://github.com/verazuo/jailbreak_llms>`_ attempts, intelligently calling “backend” APIs to fulfill a user's request represented in a prompt, routing/disaster recovery between upstream LLMs, and managing the observability of prompts and LLM interactions in a centralized way.

 The project was born out of the belief that: